 Free 20-minute consult.
 I offer free consults for clients within 3 miles of Takoma Middle School.

 Coaching/Consulting.
 I work on an hourly basis at $50/hr plus my travel time.
 I can provide you with ideas or instruction on topics such as: pruning, transplanting, dividing, identifying ornamentals in your yard, identifying native vs. non-native invasive plants, what plants to use where, or any other gardening questions you might have.

 Landscape Designs.
 Designs generally range from $200 for a small section of your yard to around $1000 for your complete yard.
 A design is useful

 to give you a vision and roadmap for transforming your yard.
 My designs are straightforward, hand-drawn sketches to keep within your

 budget (scroll down a page to see sample plans)

 Project Implementation.
 I’ll provide you estimates for projects based on

 labor, plants, and other materials.
+For bigger jobs, such as stonework, I also do project management with contractors.
 I only work on landscape installations within 3 miles of Takoma Middle School.